Inifio/collin-college-cosc/COSC.1437 Programming Fundamentals II (C++)/README.md

 Review of control structures and data types with emphasis on structured data types.
 Applies the object-oriented programming paradigm, focusing on the definition and use of classes along with the fundamentals of object-oriented design.
 Includes basic analysis of algorithms, searching and sorting techniques, and an introduction to software engineering.

 ## Student Learning Outcoms
-1.0	Demonstrate Competency in Object Oriented Programming.
+1.0	Demonstrate Competency in Object Oriented Programming.\n
-    1.1	Break a problem down into class objects.
+    1.1	Break a problem down into class objects.\n
     1.2	Design, code and document a term programming project using object-oriented methodology.
 2.0 Demonstrate Competency in Program Documentation.
     2.1	Construct a program heading and use program comments.